shoppingflux/module-prestashop/202/doc/03-features_orders/01-overview.md

 # The abstract ShoppingfeedOrderSyncActions class

-No matter which synchronization method is selected, an updated order will always be saved in the `shoppingfeed_order` table before being processed.
+No matter which synchronization method is selected, an updated order will always be saved in the `shoppingfeed_task_order` table before being processed.

 Every synchronizable field should have an associated classlib `Actions` class extending the `ShoppingfeedOrderSyncActions` class. **The class name is